 Simon believes in taking care of his staff, customers, and community.
 Simon has a culinary foundation in French cooking but believes cooking shouldn’t be about the rules.
 He cooks from the heart and seasons with his senses he is always excited to do something new.
 There are a lot of people paving the way for an even better local produce/farmer scene and he looks forward to a constructive future in a town with such a vibrant and talented culinary community.

-Ken was the Executive Chef and owner of Pachamamas Restaurant and Star Bar.
+Ken was the Executive Chef of Lawrence Beer Company and the former owner of Pachamamas Restaurant and Star Bar.
 Cooking professionally since 1989, he spent 3 years as kitchen manager of Teller’s.
 Ken moved to the San Francisco Bay area to attend the California Culinary Academy, graduating with honors in 1999.
 Ken went on to work with Chef Daniel Bonnot at Bizou Restaurant in New Orleans, Louisiana.
 Chef Ken spent some time traveling in Australia and New Zealand before returning to the United States.
 Ken came over to Pachamama’s in the Spring of 1999 and began to implement his philosophy on food and cooking.

 Taking the best ingredients, local and organic whenever possible and matching them with simple, yet refined techniques.
 The result is a monthly changing menu of New American Market Cuisine.
 This cuisine concentrates on bringing out the best and most natural flavors in foods.
 It re-introduces us to America’s great culinary heritage and an emphasis on seasonality and sustainability.
 While, Pachamama’s was permanently closed for business in February of 2015.
 Ken is adamant to stay firmly integrated with all past experiences, and the future.